lyons194/Wishing-Well-Computing-Website/README.md

-# personal-website
+# Wishing-Well-website
-A personalized website, made using Python's flask module, HTML and CSS.
+A website for Wishing Well, made using Python's flask module, HTML and CSS.